Brooke Buschkuehl

 Brooke Marie Buschkuehl (née Stratton; born 12 July 1993) is an Australian long jumper.
 She is the current Australian & Oceania Record Holder with a personal best distance of 7.13m.
 She is a 3x Olympian and has represented Australia in the 2016, 2020 & 2024 Olympic Games.
-At the 2020 Olympics in Tokyo, Stratton jumped a distance of 6.83m placing 7th in the Womens Long Jump final.
+At the 2020 Olympics in Tokyo, Stratton jumped a distance of 6.83m placing 7th in the Women's Long Jump final.
 Brooke is a 2x Commonwealth Games Silver Medallist (Gold Coast & Birmingham) and multiple World Championship finalist.
-In 2022 Brooke placed 5th at the Eugene World Championships missing the Bronze Medal by 2cm.
+In 2022 Brooke placed 5th at the Eugene World Championships missing the Bronze Medal by 2 cm.

 Early years

 Stratton started her career at the Nunawading Little Athletics center at the age of 5, following in the footsteps of her brother, Jamie.
 Four years later she won the under-9 state title and her success in the long jump continued with the World Youth Championships in 2009 where she placed 10th.
 She then competed at the world juniors in 2010 and 2012.
 She also competed in athletics at school level for Caulfield Grammar School.

 In 2013 Stratton was diagnosed with coeliac disease.
 She had been struggling with fatigue & associated symptoms of undiagnosed Coeliac Disease for most of the previous two years.
 She changed her diet and performance improved.
 She was selected in the 2014 Commonwealth Games but was forced to withdraw with an injury.